rikhuijzer/MLJTuringInterface.jl/README.md

-# MLJTuringInterface.jl
+# MLJ.jl <> Turing.jl

-Interface for Turing models with MLJ
+Interface for Turing models with MLJ.